Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Accuracy and transferability

-The \textit{ab initio} molecular dynamics in carbyne with the canonical ensemble are performed by the Vienna \textit{ab initio} simulation package with the generalized-gradient approximation\citep{Kresse1996,Perdew1981} to generate the training data for TBworks.
-Nose-Hoover thermostat\citep{Nose1984,Hoover1985} is used to maintain the temperatures.
+The AIMD simulations of carbyne in the canonical ensemble are performed by the Vienna \textit{ab initio} simulation package within the generalized-gradient approximation \cite{Kresse1996,Perdew1981} to generate the training data for TBworks.
+Nose-Hoover thermostat \cite{Nose1984,Hoover1985} is used to maintain the temperatures.
 The cutoff energy is 400 eV for wave functions expansion in the plane-wave basis sets.
-The AIMD simulations are performed with the simulation box sizes containing $N=16$, $32$, $48$, $56$ and $64$ carbon atoms and at temperatures $T=10$, $50$, $100$, $150$, and $200$~K. The eigenvalue labels are calculated using $1\times1\times4$ and $1\times1\times2$ $\bk$-mesh for $N=16$ and $N=32$ boxes, while for $N>32$, only the $\Gamma$ point is used.
-In order to train the TBworks, labeled data from 5000 AIMD snapshots within one the trajectory with $N=32$ at $T=150$~K. The generalizability and transferability of TBworks are validated against multiple unlearned data sets (5000 AIMD snapshots each) from multiple $T$ and $N$.
+The AIMD simulations are performed with the simulation box sizes containing $N=16$, $32$, $48$, $56$ and $64$ carbon atoms and at temperatures $T=10$, $50$, $100$, $150$, and $200$~K. Periodic boundary conditions are applied to all three directions of the simulation box, which is a cuboid $\vec a\times \vec b\times \vec c$, with mutually orthogonal $\vec a$, $\vec b$ and $\vec c$.
+The carbyne chain is aligned along $\vec c$-direction and $a=b=20$~\AA.
+The eigenvalue labels are calculated using $1\times1\times4$ and $1\times1\times2$ $\bk$-mesh for $N=16$ and $N=32$ boxes, while for $N>32$, only the $\Gamma$ point is used.
+In order to train the TBworks, labeled data composed of 5000 snapshots from one AIMD trajectory with $N=32$ at $T=150$~K are used as training data.
+The determination of the system size for training data and the performance of TBworks trained by data with $N=48$ are shown in Appendix section C and D. The generalizability and transferability of TBworks are validated against multiple unlearned data sets (5000 AIMD snapshots each) from multiple $T$ and $N$.
+We use the term generalizability to denote the ability of TBworks to predict accurately for unseen data for the same chemical compound, under the same conditions (system size $N$ and temperature $T$) as training data.
+In contrast, by transferability we mean the robustness of TBworks for the same compound but under varied conditions ($N$ or $T$, in this context).